aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 Let’s look into ChartSeries collection.
 All chart series are available through chart.Series collection, which is IEnumerable:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-ChartSeriesCollection.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-ChartSeriesCollection.py" >}}

 You can remove series one by one or clear all of them as well as add a new one if needed.
 The newly inserted chart has some default series added to this collection.
 To remove them you need to call **chart.series.clear()** method.